Retrieval Practice for Secondary: KS3-4 Strategies That Stick

 Format options:

 Why this works: This 5-minute investment produces retrieval of knowledge from previous lessons, maintaining it while you teach new content.
-Research shows that opening lessons with retrieval quizzes improves GCSE performance by 5-15%.
+Research shows that starting lessons with retrieval quizzes can improve memory.
+It helps learners connect earlier knowledge with new content.
+However, the impact depends on subject, implementation and feedback quality.

 Instead of "Do Problems 1-20 on Chapter 5," use mixed problems: